amnipriyasowrirajan/React_mini_projects/README.md

 - queryParams: (object) (Optional) An object containing query parameters to be included in the API request.
 - debounceTime: (number) The debounce time in milliseconds.
 This determines the delay before making the API call after the user has finished typing.
 - onData: (function) A callback function triggered when data is received from the API response.

+# Sort Data

+A Sort Data component for React that enables users to sort data in a table or list based on various criteria.

+- data: (array) An array of objects representing the data to be sorted.
+- onSort: (function) A callback function triggered when sorting is applied.
+It receives the field and order as arguments.

+# Movie App